Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: The Good-Cut Equation and -Space

 \subsection{Real cuts from the complex good cuts, II}

 The construction of real structures from the complex structures, i.e., finding the complex values of $\tau$ that yield real values of $u_{\mathrm{B}}$ and the associated real cuts, is virtually identical to the flat-space construction of Section~\ref{shear-free-NGC}.
+The real structure associated with the complex Minkowski space complex world lines is easily extended to the $\mathcal{H}$-space world lines associated with asymptotically flat spacetimes.
 The only difference is that we start with the GCF

 rather than the flat-space